bibleexchange/courses/poetry/en/402_ecclesiastes_chapter-3.md

 ### Death and judgment (v.
 16–22)

-Qoheleth is discouraged because everywhere he looks he sees wickedness.
+Qohelet is discouraged because everywhere he looks he sees wickedness.
 But he knows that there is a season for everything, and though the wicked may have a season of prosperity, there will come a season of judgment.
 Jesus said to let the wheat grow with the thorns (Matt.
 13:24-30).